polca/premise/docs/transform.rst

 ====================== ==================================== ==================== ==================

+*premise* adjusts the mass of battery packs throughout the database to reflect progress in specific energy density (kWh/kg cell).

 For example, in 2050, the mass of NMC811 batteries (cells and Balance of Plant) is expected to be 0.5/0.22 = 2.3 times lower for a same energy capacity.
 The report of changes shows the new mass of battery packs for each activity using them.